Beyond Baddies

 sack of wheat or marrying the cow herder’s daughter.

-I think where we are with love as a cultural (not talking about the neuroscientists who are actually
+I think where we are with love as a cultural (and I'm not talking about the neuroscientists who are actually

-us every now and then) obsession with is, as, this nebulous indescribable ether is rather, well, easy and
+us every now and then) obsession with this nebulous, indescribable ether is rather, well, easy and

 unexamined.